 HOW MUCH RESEARCH IS THERE ON NEUROFEEDBACK?

 Neurofeedback has been around for decades.
-To date there are thousands of studies, with more being published every day.
-Visit our research page for a list of studies, and information you can use to do more extensive reading if you desire.
+To date, there are thousands of studies, with more being published every day.
+Visit our research page for a list of studies, and information you can use to do a more extensive reading if you desire.

 Are you ready to feel better?

 Dr. Johnson is pleased to offer a free initial evaluation to anyone interested in this all-natural approach to improved brain health.